Lady Frances Balfour: Suffrage

-Lady Frances published six books, including her autobiography Ne Obliviscaris (Dinna Forget) and she was joint editor of Women and Progress with Nora Vynne.
-The magazine was dedicated to achieving equal citizen rights for men and women.
+Lady Balfour wrote political commentary in the monthly magazine National Review under the pseudonym "Grille."
+She was joint editor of Women and Progress with Nora Vynne.
+The magazine was dedicated to achieving equal rights for men and women.
 They were happy to see younger women excluded from having the vote, as long as it applied equally to young men as well.
 The magazine appeared to be about to be a success when shortage of funds obliged it to fold in June 1914.
-Today the magazine serves as a good source of early suffragette history.
+Today the magazine serves as a source of early suffrage history.

+Lady Balfour published six books, writing biographies, including of her friend Dr. Elsie Inglis.
+She completed her two-volume autobiography Ne Obliviscaris (Dinna Forget) in 1930.

 Lyceum Club

 The writer Constance Smedley had decided to start a new type of club for women.
-Another proposed founder, Jessie Trimble, proposed that the new club be called the Lyceum Club, and the new committee arranged for Smedley to meet Lady Frances Balfour.
+Another founder, Jessie Trimble, proposed that the new club be called the Lyceum Club, and the new committee arranged for Smedley to meet Lady Balfour.
 The committee had decided to extend their net for new members from writers, to professional women and even the daughters or wives of prominent men.
-In 1903, Balfour agreed to lead the new club and served as their chair for 15 years.
-Her vice chair-man was Enid Moberly Bell, daughter of Charles Frederic Moberly Bell, editor of The Times.
+In 1903, Balfour agreed to lead the new club and served as their chair until 1915.
+Her vice chair was Enid Moberly Bell, a writer and headmistress.

 Death

-She died in London on 25 February 1931 from bronchial pneumonia and heart failure, and was buried at Whittingehame, the Balfour family home in East Lothian, Scotland.
+Lady Balfour died in London on 25 February 1931 from bronchial pneumonia and heart failure, and was buried at Whittingehame, the Balfour family home in East Lothian, Scotland.